privacyguides/privacyguides.org/docs/passwords.en.md

     ![gopass logo](assets/img/password-management/gopass.svg){ align=right }

     **gopass** is a password manager for the command line written in Go.
-It works on all major desktop and server operating systems (Linux, MacOS, BSD, Windows).
+It works on all major desktop and server operating systems (Linux, macOS, BSD, Windows).

     [Homepage](https://www.gopass.pw){ .md-button .md-button--primary }